qiime2/docs/source/tutorials/phylogeny.rst

 .. tip:: **Optimizing RAxML Run Time.**
-   You may gave noticed that we've added the flag ``--p-raxml-version`` to both RAxML methods.
-Here, we are providing a means to simply access versions of RAxML that have optimized vector instructions for various modern x86 processor architectures.
+   You may gave noticed that we haven't added the flag ``--p-raxml-version`` to the RAxML methods.
+This parameter provides a means to access versions of RAxML that have optimized vector instructions for various modern x86 processor architectures.
 Paraphrased from the RAxML manual and help
    documentation: Firstly, most recent processors will support SSE3 vector